 There are two reasons for the significant difference in pricing between platinum and palladium in jewelry.
 One is the spot price of the metals – at the time of writing this article, platinum is over $1000 per ounce and palladium under $800.
 Both are typically used in 90-95% pure form in jewelry.

 The other is the density of the metals themselves.
 Platinum is very dense per volume compared to palladium.
 The weight of a finished piece in platinum is much greater (and therefore more costly) than the same piece made in palladium.
-The compounding of spot price with gram weight makes palladium far less costly in jewelry.
+The compounding effect of spot price with gram weight makes palladium far less costly in jewelry.

 Cons: If the weight of the finished jewelry piece matters to you, you may prefer the heavier and more substantial feel of platinum.